 If things do get frisky, a certified lactation specialist can be contacted.

 What is Mastitis?

 Mastitis is a critical condition of the breast tissue in which the milk ducts get infected owing to bacterial attack.
 This condition generally arises when the milk glands try to generate more milk but get blocked due to some clogging.
 This overtime leads to very painful infection and can only happen to lactating mothers.

-Thus it becomes essential for the mother to be aware of the right process of breastfeeding and pumping of milk.
+Thus it becomes essential for the mother to be aware of the right process of breastfeeding and

 Symptoms of Mastitis: